jordaniza/ambos-app/README.md

 Automated deployment is set up for the `main` branch, with a staging environment for the `develop` branch.

-src/(landing) is the static landing page, which is deployed to ambos.finance src/(app) contains the actual application.
-They differ in the +layout.svelte file, which is the common set of components that are shared between child pages.

 ## Development

 ```sh